-Intellectual and Developmental Disabilities applications not included above are subject to integrated planning with the Champaign County Developmental Disabilities Board

-(CCDDB).
-The I/DD requests not recommended for funding by the CCMHB total \$3,780,892 and will be considered for funding by the CCDDB at their May 19th meeting.
-The CCDDB will forward a recommendation for CCMHB funding awards equal to \$718,521 for the Board's consideration.
+I/DD applications not included above are subject to integrated planning with the Champaign County Developmental Disabilities Board (CCDDB).
+The I/DD requests not recommended for funding by the CCMHB total \$3,780,892 and were considered for funding by the CCDDB at their May 19th meeting.
+The CCDDB has recommended for CCMHB funding awards equal to \$718,521 for the Board's consideration.